billchow98/chess/README.md

-## Tuna Chess Engine
+## tuna

-**Tuna** is a high-performance chess engine written in C++20, achieving **2505.9 ELO** rating in tournament play.
+**tuna** is a high-performance chess engine written in C++20, achieving **2505.9 ELO** rating in tournament play.
 Built from scratch with modern C++ practices, it features bitboard representation, alpha-beta search, and sophisticated evaluation functions.

 ### Key Features
 - **Advanced Search**: Alpha-beta with transposition tables, quiescence search, and pruning techniques